nvda-art/ART-benchmark/report/report.md

 ### 7.3 Trade-offs

-- While RPyC showed superior performance in streaming and large payload tests, its significantly higher latency for simple calls at higher concurrency levels (364.93 ms vs. Pyro4's 50.34 ms) makes it less suitable for ART's primary use case.
+- While RPyC showed superior performance in streaming and large payload tests, its significantly higher latency for simple calls at higher concurrency levels (321.00 ms vs. Pyro4's 55.02 ms) makes it less suitable for ART's primary use case.

-- gRPC offers strong service definition capabilities and improved performance with concurrency, but introduces additional complexity that may not be justified given Pyro4's superior performance in our priority areas.
+- gRPC offers strong service definition capabilities and good streaming performance, but introduces additional complexity that may not be justified given Pyro4's superior performance in our priority areas.

 ## 8. Conclusion

 The NVDA Add-on Runtime (ART) project represents a significant architectural advancement for the NVDA screen reader, with the potential to dramatically improve security, stability, and performance of the add-on ecosystem.
 Through our comprehensive evaluation of Python RPC frameworks, we have identified Pyro4 as the optimal communication mechanism for implementing the out-of-process add-on architecture.

-Pyro4's exceptional performance in simple call scenarios (13.49ms average response time) directly addresses the primary requirement for screen reader technology: maintaining responsiveness with minimal latency.
+Pyro4's exceptional performance in simple call scenarios (258.41 μs average response time) directly addresses the primary requirement for screen reader technology: maintaining responsiveness with minimal latency.
 Its balanced performance across different testing scenarios and remarkable stability under concurrent load make it particularly well-suited for managing multiple add-ons simultaneously without performance degradation.

 The straightforward API and implementation simplicity of Pyro4 will facilitate faster development and easier maintenance, while its mature codebase and security features provide a solid foundation for ART's sandbox architecture.
 These advantages, combined with its excellent Windows compatibility, position Pyro4 as the clear choice for this critical component of the ART system.

 As this evaluation phase concludes, we are now well-positioned to move forward with the implementation phase of the ART project.
 The selection of Pyro4 provides a solid foundation upon which to build the out-of-process sandbox architecture while maintaining the performance characteristics essential for screen reader technology.

 The selection of Pyro4 as our RPC mechanism represents a careful balance of performance, security, and developer experience considerations.
 This decision provides ART with a strong technical foundation that will support NVDA's commitment to accessibility while addressing the critical limitations of the current add-on system.
 By implementing this architecture with Pyro4, NV Access will strengthen NVDA's position as a leading screen reader and create new opportunities for add-on innovation while maintaining the security and stability that users depend on.

+---

+## Note on Benchmark Data Update

+This report has been updated to reflect corrected benchmark data.
+A previous version of the report displayed performance metrics that were overstated by approximately 50x due to inconsistent interpretation of benchmark results.
+The benchmarking suite was reporting aggregate timing for batches of operations rather than per-operation metrics.

+Specifically, the following changes were made:
+- All timing measurements were recalculated based on per-operation metrics rather than batch metrics
+- Time units were standardized to microseconds (μs) for simple call and streaming tests, and milliseconds (ms) for large payload tests
+- Operations per second figures were updated to reflect the corrected timing data
+- Concurrency testing results were adjusted to show true per-operation timings

+These corrections provide a more accurate representation of the relative performance of each RPC framework.
+Importantly, despite these numerical changes, the overall rankings and conclusion remain valid - Pyro4 still demonstrates the best performance for simple calls and excellent concurrency characteristics, which aligns with the primary requirements for the ART project.

+The updated benchmark data is based on the changes implemented in commit 1e417ff (April 5, 2025) which added support for correctly calculating per-operation metrics when benchmarks perform multiple operations in a single run.